-The Subscriber is the organization that makes an agreement with the CA about issuance of a certificate to a Device in its possession (Subject).
+The Subscriber makes an agreement with the CA about issuance of a certificate either to itself or to a natural person represented by it or to a Device in its possession (Subject).
 The Subscriber shall ensure that the Subject fulfils the obligations defined in this CPS and the conditions of the certification services.

-The Subject of a certificate is a Device with installed software capable of utilizing the private key stored in the Device.
+A subscriber may be an organization that is a Customer of Telia.
+The Subject of a certificate can be a natural person for whose exclusive use the private key corresponding to the public key in the certificate is intended, or a Device with installed software capable of utilizing the private key stored in the Device.